Thomy003/Global-Education-Analysis/README.md

 <br><br>

-### Third Section
+### 📌 Third Section
-This section examines the distribution of basic education among adults (15+) across different regions.
+This section examines the **distribution of basic education among adults (15+) across different regions**.
 By tracking historical trends, it highlights disparities in educational attainment worldwide, showcasing regions that have made significant progress and those still facing challenges.
 These insights provide a broader perspective on long-term access to education and its regional variations.

 ![image](https://github.com/user-attachments/assets/445c1958-4627-4e05-a159-dd15f2420890)